benkeen/generatedata/cli/PLUGINS.md

 # [CLI](./README.md) &raquo; Plugins

 Each plugin has its own configuration settings.
-See the pages below for details and explanations of
+See the pages below for details and explanations of each plugin and what the options do.

 ### Data Types